jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/or-utilities/jbetherc20splitspayer/write/-_paytosplits.md

   * `_token` is the token the amonut being split is in.
   * `_amount` is the amount of tokens being split, as a fixed point number.
 If the `_token` is ETH, this is ignored and msg.value is used in its place.
   * `_decimals` is the number of decimals in the `_amount` fixed point number.
+  * `_defaultBeneficiary` is the address that will benefit from any non-specified beneficiaries in splits.
 * The function is private to this contract.
 * The function returns the amount leftover after all splits were paid.